 It was also crucial to find pat English equivalents to Japanese buzzwords, equivalents that could be retrieved instantly without thinking.
 Dictionaries of current terminology were also helpful in this regard.
 One example was 合理化 gōrika, literally 'rationalisation', in a business or bureaucratic context.
 For speakers of U.S. English in particular, this use of 'rationalisation' sounded strange and awkward.
 Terminological dictionaries suggested 'streamlining' as a more natural equivalent.
 In this case, however, Australian usage actually tended towards 'rationalisation', so that is what I went with.

-In those days Japan the term 空洞化 kūdō-ka, 'hollowing out', the tendency for companies to send manufacturing offshore, had become a hot topic in Japanese.
+In those days 空洞化 kūdō-ka, 'hollowing out', the tendency for companies to send manufacturing offshore, had become a hot topic in Japan.
 One of my colleagues suggested 'de-industrialisation' as a natural English equivalent.
 It was a very apt suggestion, but 'hollowing out' appears to have begun life in English, and Japanese was just following suit.
-"Hollowing out" was the translation of choice.
+'Hollowing out' was the translation of choice.

 At one stage I attended translators' informal 'study sessions' where I learnt some of the little tricks that a translator needed to know.
 One that sticks in mind even now was Chris Holmes' humorous admonition to "ignore mo (も) when translating into English and it will love you mo' and mo'". [も mo is a particle meaning 'also' or 'even' in Japanese.
 It is frequently used in Japanese but rendering every occurrence as 'also' does not make for good English.]
 The point of many of these tricks was, of course, to steer translators away from the traps of word-for-word translation.